Mississippi Valley State University: Statistics

 Mississippi Valley State University Acceptance rate and admissions statistics

-Mississippi Valley State University has an acceptance rate of 51% and is among the top 16% of the most difficult universities to gain admission to in the United States.
+Mississippi Valley State University has an acceptance rate of 92% and is among the 34% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women